Vinicius-PR/Challenge-02-Ignite-2022-coffe-delivery/README.md

 * **Zip Code api:** The application has a feature to retrieve the address from zip  code that the user will put on the form.
 This way, can auto complete the data that will be found from api.

 * **localStorage:** LocalStorage is used to maintain the cart data.
-So it won't be lost the user refreshes the page.
+So it won't be lost if the user refreshes the page.

 * **Responsiveness:** To let the challenge completed, I included in the responsive design.
 So the application looks good on mobile and desktop.